View Document

 Assessment Procedure - Adjustments to Assessment (incorporating Special Consideration)

 This is not a current document.
-To view the current version, click the link in the document's navigation bar.
+To view current or future versions, click the link in the document's navigation bar.

 Assessment Procedure – Adjustments (including Special Consideration) - (revised Procedure effective from Semester 1 2023)